syracard/kingdom-of-vallonde/README.md

 # Artyrix
-Repo for new 5e campaign setting, organized in Obsidian.md
+Landing page for the 5e campaign.
+Organized in Obsidian.

 Interested in some lore?
 Checkout the following:
 - [[Geography of Artyrix]]